 - Letting instructors know if you have a pre-existing injury, or have sustained an injury while fencing

 - In the case of personal conflict, speaking with the instructor and openly discussing any issues.

 Attitude: While swordsmanship is not without its serious side, we believe that as a group it should be approached with an attitude of enthusiasm, openness, and a sense of fun.
-There is no room in classes for animosity, agendas, grudges, feelings of superiority, or any other attitude which undermines the enjoyment of the sport for your classmates.
+There is no room in classes for animosity, agendas, grudges, feelings of superiority, or any other attitude which undermines the enjoyment of the sport and martial art for your classmates.